fang-zhuoqun/DELL-Inspiron-7557-Fan/README.md

 ## Prepare
 Firstly, make Clover as your EFI boot and put the FakeSMC.kext, FakeSMC_ACPISensors.kext into the kext directory under CLOVER.

-Secondly, install FakeSMC.kext, FakeSMC_ACPISensors.kext using Kext Utility into the S/L/E Directory on your volumn of OS X.
+Secondly, install FakeSMC.kext, FakeSMC_ACPISensors.kext using Kext Utility into the S/L/E Directory on your volumn of OS X, and make sure the two kext is load after you login OS X.
 ## Install
 Compile the .dsl file with MaciASL on Hackintosh into .aml File, and put the compiled .aml file into the ACPI/patched directory under CLOVER.